 One of CTD’s most popular topics, these resources focus on AT tools to promote reading, writing, and related skills.

-Here's a go-to list for apps for literacy
+Here's a go-to list of apps for literacy

-As part of the Top 5 iPad Apps for Struggling Readers webinar led by AT Specialist Diana Petschauer, here is a list of 60 apps that support literacy and executive functioning- including text-to-speech, voice recognition, word prediction, audio recording, and notetaking.
-A short description and weblink are added for each app.
+Provided during the Top 5 iPad Apps for Struggling Readers webinar led by AT Specialist Diana Petschauer, this is a list of 60 apps that support literacy and executive functioning- including text-to-speech, voice recognition, word prediction, audio recording, and notetaking.
+A short description and weblink are included for each app.

 Learn about tools to support students with dyslexia from the experts.